 Drop and Add Procedures

 Students are permitted to drop and/or add classes on an individual basis.
-Students will be permitted to drop classes a) when they have been forced to drop because of extended illnesses, and b) when they have been misplaced due to inaccurate testing and recommendations.
+Students will be permitted to drop classes when they have been forced to drop because of extended illnesses or when they have been misplaced due to inaccurate testing and recommendations.
 These requests must be initiated by parent or teacher and may reflect a "W" (withdraw) no credit on the transcript.